fearnworks/GraphCap/README.md

-# GraphCap
+# graphcap
 > **SPDX-License-Identifier: Apache-2.0**

 ![Image](./docs/static/flow.png)

-**GraphCap** is a work-in-progress repository dedicated to experimenting with **structured outputs** and **scene-based captions** to support open-source dataset generation.
-By leveraging models capable of producing detailed annotations (including bounding boxes, attributes, relationships, and textual captions), GraphCap aims to streamline the creation of rich, shareable metadata for images.
+**graphcap** is a work-in-progress repository dedicated to experimenting with **structured outputs** and **scene-based captions** to support open-source dataset generation.
+By leveraging models capable of producing detailed annotations (including bounding boxes, attributes, relationships, and textual captions), graphcap aims to streamline the creation of rich, shareable metadata for images.

 ## Key Ideas